 FACIAL INJURY FROM MOTORCYCLE ACCIDENT – ATTORNEY MN

 The DailyMail.Com recently reported this story.
-A Minnesota grandfather underwent facial reconstruction surgery after a horrifying accident left nearly every bone broken.
+A Minnesota grandfather underwent facial reconstruction surgery after a horrifying accident.
 He was driving his motorcycle along Route 169 near Mankato – 80 miles south of Minneapolis – when he crashed into a pickup truck that turned into his lane.
 He was immediately airlifted to the Mayo Clinic, where doctors soon discovered that he had devastating injuries to his upper, middle and lower face.

 Even with a helmet, he suffered disastrous injuries including to his aorta, neck, legs, arms and face.
 In fact, every bone in his face was broken.
 After the aorta and neck injuries – which were the most severe – were addressed, He underwent imaging and CT scans of his face.
-From the scans, his doctor determined that he had extensive facial trauma and said that moving his bones back to where they were supposed to be while in the operating room – the traditional method – would result in more time wasted.
+From the scans, his doctor determined that he had extensive facial trauma from the motorcycle accident.
+The doctors said that moving his bones back to where they were supposed to be while in the operating room – the traditional method – would result in more time wasted.

 NEW TREATMENT FOR MOTORCYCLE ACCIDENT FACE INJURY